Jewish principles of faith: Reward and punishment

-The Bible contains references to Sheol, lit. gloom, as the common destination of the dead, which may be compared with the Hades or underworld of ancient religions.
-In later tradition, this is interpreted either as Hell or as a literary expression for death or the grave in general.

-According to aggadic passages in the Talmud, God judges who has followed His commandments and who does not and to what extent.
-Those who do not "pass the test" go to a purifying place (sometimes referred to as Gehinnom, i. e., Hell, but more analogous to the Christian Purgatory) to "learn their lesson".
+The rewards and punishments described by Jewish texts occur both in this life (e.g. health, wealth, offspring as rewards; suffering, poverty, death as punishments) and in the afterlife.
+According to the Talmud, after death Jewish sinners go to a purifying place (sometimes referred to as Gehinnom, i. e., Hell, but more analogous to the Christian Purgatory) to "learn their lesson".
 There is, however, for the most part, no eternal damnation.
 The vast majority of souls only go to that reforming place for a limited amount of time (less than one year).
-Certain categories are spoken of as having "no part in the world to come", but this appears to mean annihilation rather than an eternity of torment.

-Philosophical rationalists such as Maimonides believed that God did not actually mete out rewards and punishments as such.
-In this view, these were beliefs that were necessary for the masses to believe in order to maintain a structured society and to encourage the observance of Judaism.
-However, once one learned Torah properly, one could then learn the higher truths.
-In this view, the nature of the reward is that if a person perfected his intellect to the highest degree, then the part of his intellect that connected to God – the active intellect – would be immortalized and enjoy the "Glory of the Presence" for all eternity.
-The punishment would simply be that this would not happen; no part of one's intellect would be immortalized with God.
-See Divine Providence in Jewish thought.
+Certain categories of sinners are spoken of as having "no part in the world to come", but this appears to mean annihilation rather than an eternity of torment.
+In the rationalist conception of Maimonides, if one perfected his intellect through Torah study, then the part of his intellect that connected to God – the active intellect – would be immortalized and enjoy the "Glory of the Presence" for all eternity.
+Punishment in the afterlife would simply be that this would not happen; no part of one's intellect would be immortalized with God.

 The Kabbalah (mystical tradition in Judaism) contains further elaborations, though some Jews do not consider these authoritative.
 For example, it admits the possibility of reincarnation, which is generally rejected by non-mystical Jewish theologians and philosophers.
 It also believes in a triple soul, of which the lowest level (nefesh or animal life) dissolves into the elements, the middle layer (ruach or intellect) goes to Gan Eden (Paradise) while the highest level (neshamah or spirit) seeks union with God.

-Many Jews consider "Tikkun Olam" (or Repairing the world) as a fundamental motivating factor in Jewish ethics.
-Therefore, the concept of "life after death", in the Jewish view, is not encouraged as the motivating factor in performance of Judaism.
-Indeed, it is held that one can attain closeness to God even in this world through moral and spiritual perfection.